Skip to content

 License required

-A specific license is required to manage VRmaze Lite packages from VRmaze Research.
+A specific license is required to manage MindRun packages from MindDev Research.

-The package manager for VRmaze Lite allows you to manage (create/modify) your own test packages.
-VRmaze Lite cannot function without these packages.
-The aim is to provide a database of protocol entries that VRmaze Lite can execute.
+The package manager for MindRun allows you to manage (create/modify) your own test packages.
+MindRun cannot function without these packages.
+The aim is to provide a database of protocol entries that MindRun can execute.

-Since everything in VRmaze Lite is automated, some preparatory work needs to be done in order to exploit its protocols properly.
+Since everything in MindRun is automated, some preparatory work needs to be done in order to exploit its protocols properly.

 Image title 2